mchimenti/mchimenti.github.io/content/authors/admin/_index.md

 **Consulting**

-I'm dedicated to applying my knowledge and experience to help early-stage biotech companies in the genomics space collate, organize, and make sense of their sequencing and assay data.
-I have 2+ years of experience consulting in this space, and have helped my clients file 2 major patents in the liquid biopsy diagnostics space.
+I help early-stage "startup" biotech companies working in the genomics and diagnostics space organize, analyze and interpret their genomic sequencing and assay data.
+I have 2+ years of experience consulting in this space.
+Along the way I have helped my clients file 2 major provisional patents creating significant value for founders and investors.
 {style="text-align: justify;"}

 *Member, International Society of Computational Biologists (ISCB) 2015-present*